arkitoure/PGP/0041_recover_council_member.md

 ## Summary

 Council Member AeFsXQkoniCmxtXSfwR7wGyMQrcgiYqFmRMzmGhChos5 to be removed due to unrecoverable account.
 Will be readded to the Council as 6RRRZZ8L87SipnUHorrjfBM5gYJX99FdP4FNw1D6GNFP.

+For transparency, the PGP action will be excecuted in 2 parts, A (removal) and B (reinstatment).